 The University of Oklahoma Commencement will be held at 7 p.m., Friday, May 10, 2019, in the Gaylord Family Oklahoma Memorial Stadium, 180 West Brooks Street.
 Live streaming of Commencement is available at this website.
 For more information about the University's Commencement, visit the Commencement website by clicking here.

-The College of Arts and Sciences Convocation is scheduled for 9 a.m., Saturday, May 11, 2019, at the Lloyd Noble Center, 2900 Jenkins Avenue.
+The College of Arts and Sciences will have two ceremonies scheduled for Saturday, May 11, 2019, at the Lloyd Noble Center, 2900 Jenkins Avenue.

-We are happy to share that we will have a live stream of the College of Arts & Sciences Convocation ceremony beginning at 9:00 a.m.
-(CDT).
+We are happy to share that we will have a live stream of the College of Arts & Sciences Convocation ceremony.
 Forward this link to any friends and family who are not able to attend in person.

-During the ceremony, graduates will have their names read and photographs taken while crossing the stage and shaking hands with the dean and the department chair or school director.
+At both ceremonies our graduates will have their names read and professional photographs taken while crossing the stage and shaking hands with the dean and the department chair or school director.
 Graduates will later be contacted by Graduation Photo and offered an opportunity to purchase these photographs.

 For the College of Arts and Sciences Convocation, graduates should report to the practice basketball courts, located on the south side of Lloyd Noble Center.
 To see a map of the building, see the map at the bottom of this page.
-THE SOUTH RAMP IS CLOSED FOR CONSTRUCTION.
-Please enter through the southeast or southwest doors that lead to the stadium clubs.
-Head down the stairs to the practice gyms to line up.
-Look for your department banner in the practice court and line up behind the departmental faculty, with graduate students first, followed by bachelor’s students.
-While you are in line, you will complete color-coded cards distributed by the staff.
+All graduates will enter through the South tunnel and line up in the Llloyd Noble Center practice gym.
+Look for your department banner in the practice court and line up behind the departmental faculty.
+While you are in line, you will complete a color-coded card distributed by the staff.
 The announcers will use these cards to read your name during the ceremony.
 The processional will begin promptly.

-The ceremony will last approximately two hours and graduates and guests are asked to remain in their seats until closing remarks have been made.
+The ceremony will last approximately 90 minutes and graduates and guests are asked to remain in their seats until closing remarks have been made.